vmware-archive/cf-mysql-quota-enforcer/README.md

 ### Configuration

-The quota enforcer executable requires a config file.
-The default location for this file is assumed to be `./config.yml`, and can be overridden using `-configFile=/path/to/config.yml` flag.
+The quota enforcer executable requires either a config file or a config string, encoded in json.
+[service-config](https://github.com/pivotal-cf-experimental/service-config) is used to load the config.

+Examples:
+- `$ cf-mysql-quota-enforcer -configPath=/path/to/config.json`
+- `$ cf-mysql-quota-enforcer -config={"Host": "127.0.0.1", "Port": 3306, "User": "root", "Password": "password", "DBName": "development"}`

- An example configuration file is provided in `config-example.yml`.
-Copy this to `config.yml` and edit as necessary; `config.yml` is ignored by git.
+An example configuration file is provided in `config-example.json`.
+Copy this to `config.json` and edit as necessary; `config.json` is ignored by git.

 ##Testing